-Under the care and guidance of specially trained teachers, children ages 2 months to 2.5 years are assisted in the development of their motor, language, self-help, and social skills.
+Under the care and guidance of specially-trained teachers, children ages 2 months to 2.5 years are guided in the development of their motor, language, self-help, and social skills.

 Our preschool offers a full academic curriculum for children ages 3 to 5 including language arts, math, science, technology, arts and crafts, social studies, gym, and health and safety.

 This 8-week camp for children ages 5 to 12 combines education and fun.
 Activities include swimming, tennis, educational field trips, overnight camping, and more.

 Our After School program provides educational enrichment, academic support, sports and recreation, arts and crafts, and personal development to elementary students ages 5 to 12 attending Plainfield public school.
 We also provide specialized programming like the Girls Who Code program.